 This was one of the first quilts I started, and many years later, once the kids were off to college and I had more time, it was also one of the first quilts I finally finished.
 It also taught me that there can still be beauty in imperfection, even if the mistake is huge.

 Horse drawn carriages driven by men wearing top hats; women wearing big floppy hats; antique cars; horses and hounds – it could be a set on Downton Abbey.
 But it’s the present day at Winterthur Museum and Gardens in Wilmington, Delaware.
-It’s the first Sunday in May and it’s the annual Point-to-Point steeplechase which is the annual fundraising event for the museum.
-Unlike the flat horse racing at the Kentucky Derby, which is also on the first Sunday of May, a steeplechase involves horse racing and jumping over barriers.
-Continue reading “Photo Essay: Point-to-Point Steeplechase at Winterthur Museum and Gardens”
+It’s the first Sunday in May and it’s the annual Point to Point horse racing event which is the big annual fundraiser for the museum.
+Unlike the flat horse racing at the Kentucky Derby, which is also on the first Sunday of May, this steeplechase combines both horse racing and jumping over barriers.
+Continue reading “Point to Point Horse Racing at Winterthur Museum and Gardens”